PierreBesson/pierre-besson.fr/_posts/2024-09-07-private-ethereum-testnet.md

 - A Consensus layer validator node, eg. clients:  lighthouse, prysm

 The complexity is exacerbated by the fact that each client has its own configuration format.
 For example, some use a `genesis.json`, other a `genesis.ssz`, keys are set up in different formats, etc.
-Furthermore, you'll need to have at least 64 validator keys properly set up on your validator nodes and properly included in your genesis configuration.
+Furthermore, you'll need to have at least 64 validator keys properly set on your validator nodes and properly included in your genesis configuration.

 Fortunately, the Ethereum Foundation DevOps team has created the [Kurtosis ethereum-package](https://github.com/ethpandaops/ethereum-package) to simplify the creation of development networks using any of the existing clients (such as Geth, Reth, Lighthouse, Prysm, Besu, etc.).
 This is achieved through extensive scripting in Starlark (Python) to generate the appropriate configuration for each client and deploy it via Docker or Kubernetes.
 More details on using Kurtosis to deploy local Ethereum devnets can be found in [this EthPandaOps blog post](https://ethpandaops.io/posts/kurtosis-deep-dive/).